 Figure 1: The utilization of various data management frameworks.

 Based on the results, I drew the “obvious” conclusion that DAMA-DMBOK2 can be considered the leading data management framework.
-Remarkably, 25% of respondents claimed having developed new or adjusted existed frameworks.
-After interviewing the respondents, I realized that my conclusions were not entirely accurate.
+Remarkably, 25% of respondents claimed having developed new or adjusted existing frameworks.
+After interviewing the respondents, I realized my conclusions were inaccurate.
 Respondents that use DAMA-DMBOK2 still make significant adjustments to this framework to tailor it to a company’s practices.
-So, it seems that every company that implements a data management framework should to some degree “reinventing the wheel.”
+So, it seems that every company that implements a data management framework should, to some degree, “reinventing the wheel.”

 Data management framework: what and why?